vkhazin/multicloud-courseware/docker-and-kubernetes/lab-k8s-deployment.md

 32. Alternatively, we could deploy the container and create a service using the Google Cloud Console
 33. Deployment of Kubernetes on other cloud providers are similar
 34. Deploying Kubernetes workloads is identical, almost...
+35. At the end of the lab delete the created Kubernetes cluster to reduce monthly charges